 The best way to engage the brain in restoring resting muscle length (shorter muscles are chronically contracted, leading to a feeling of “tightness” or “stiffness”) is through Somatic Movements.
 Through activating the sensory-motor feedback loop your brain can sense the muscle, and then let go of contraction.

 Many people with back pain think they need to tighten the front of their body – they think they need a stronger core.
 Actually the opposite is true, if your back is hurting, chances are both your front and back muscles are chronically contracted and tight, leading to stiffness and muscle pain in your back and neck.
+You may be putting yourself in a pain girdle.

 What you need to do is release the contraction in the front and back of your body and then you will have a fuller range of motion and greater flexibility.